 IPP Group | Functional Immunology

-"Dissecting the functional role of antibodies and how they are regulated is critical to improving patient's treatment" Dr Isabela Pedroza-Pacheco
+"Dissecting the synergistic functional role of T cells and B cells is critical to improving patient's treatment" Dr Isabela Pedroza-Pacheco

 The overarching goal of the Laboratory for Functional Immunology is to improve our understanding of cellular and molecular mechanisms underlying the regulation of germinal centre responses in vaccination, infection, and cancer, to dissect mechanistic targets that could be used to improve vaccines and therapeutic strategies.